danishprakash/danishpraka.sh/_posts/2022-11-12-dockerfile-practices.md

 Using multi-stage builds can drastically improve both the size and hygiene of your Dockerfiles.

-Multi-stage builds also serve other important purposes, for e.g. allowing you to have a dev environment build within your primary Dockerfile or allowing you to build your dependencies in parallen (concurrency pattern) resulting in faster builds.
+Multi-stage builds also serve other important purposes, for e.g. allowing you to have a dev environment build within your primary Dockerfile or allowing you to build your dependencies in parallel (concurrency pattern) resulting in faster builds.

 # Use ARGs effectively